 See Tennis Ireland Appendix 5 for more information on safeguarding training.

-A robust recruitment process should be in place for all those people working with children’s activities, including vetting, reference checks and an interview for all committee members, coaches and all employees;
+All coaches should be licensed with Tennis Ireland and a robust recruitment process should be in place for all those people working with children’s activities, including vetting, reference checks and an interview for all committee members, coaches, contractors and all employees;

 See Tennis Ireland Appendix 4 for information on recruitment.